 For Stud Work, use 75mm Lost Head nails and/or screws.
 When fixing MDF Baseboards to Metal Stud Partition walls, like in new houses I use a glue like ‘No More Nails’ or Gripfill and then fix in place with my brad nailer to hold them until the glue goes off.

 If you are fixing to Stud Work then before you start anything else locate all the studs (when building stud work you can save yourself time at this stage by marking the position of the studs onto the floor).
 There should be one in every corner and then at equal distances of either 400, 450, 500 or 600mm apart.
 Bang a Brad Awl into the wall, again below the height of the Skirting so the hole won’t be seen later.
 Once you’ve found two or three, you can measure the distance apart they are to help find the rest.

-A safe way is to use a Stud Finder that locates pipes as well, it could save you thousands.
+A safe way is to use a Stud Detector that locates pipes as well, it could save you thousands.
 Mark all of the Studs onto the floor so you know where to nail/screw later(you can put a faint pencil line on the wall if necessary).

 Step 2: Cut the first board